-- (a) Establish a command post or incident command system, as appropriate, to facilitate management of the situation and its impact on hospital operations (e.g., influx of people, parking). - (b) Arrange for appropriate and separate waiting areas for: - 1.
-The survivors and others whose presence is requested by the survivors. - 2.
-Agency Members and friends of the deceased member. - 3.
-Media personnel. - (c) Ensure, as much as practicable, that any suspects who are in the hospital and their families or friends are not in close proximity to the member's member's survivors or City City of Sherwood Police Department members Department members (except for members who may be guarding the a suspect). - (d) Ensure that Arrange for survivors to receive timely updates regarding the member before information is released to others. - (e) Arrange for survivors to have private time with the member, if requested. - 1.
-The Hospital Liaison or hospital personnel may need to explain the condition of the member to the survivors to prepare them accordingly. - 2.
-The Hospital Liaison should accompany the survivors into the room, if requested.
+- (a) Establish a command post or incident command system, as appropriate, to facilitate management of the situation and its impact on hospital operations (e.g., influx of people, parking). - (b) Arrange for appropriate and separate waiting areas for: - The survivors and others whose presence is requested by the survivors. - Agency members and friends of the deceased member. - Media personnel. - (c) Ensure, as practicable, that any suspects who are in the hospital and their families or friends are not in proximity to the member's survivors or City of Sherwood Police Department members (except for members who may be guarding a suspect). - (d) Arrange for survivors to receive timely updates regarding the member before information is released to others. - (e) Arrange for survivors to have private time with the member, if requested. - The Hospital Liaison or hospital personnel may need to explain the condition of the member to the survivors to prepare them accordingly. - The Hospital Liaison should accompany the survivors into the room, if requested.

-- (f) Stay with survivors and ensure that they are provided provide them with other assistance as needed at the hospital. - (g) If applicable, explain to the survivors why an autopsy may be needed. - (h) Ensure Make arrangements for hospital bills are to be directed to the Agency Agency, that the survivors are not asked to sign as guarantor of payment for any hospital treatment, and that the member's member's residence address, insurance information, and next of kin are not included on hospital paperwork.
+- (f) Stay with survivors and provide them with other assistance as needed at the hospital. - (g) If applicable, explain to the survivors why an autopsy may be needed. - (h) Make arrangements for hospital bills to be directed to the Agency, that the survivors are not asked to sign as guarantor of payment for any hospital treatment, and that the member's residence address, insurance information, and next of kin are not included on hospital paperwork.

-Other responsibilities of the Hospital Liaison include, but are not limited to:
+Other responsibilities of the Hospital Liaison include ,-but are not limited to:

-- Arranging transportation for the survivors back to their residence. - Working with investigators to gather and preserve the deceased member's equipment and other items that may be of evidentiary value. - Documenting his/her their actions at the conclusion of his/her duties.
+- Arranging transportation for the survivors back to their residence. - Working with investigators to gather and preserve the deceased member's equipment and other items that may be of evidentiary value. - Documenting their actions at the conclusion of duties.